kiwibrowser/src/README.md

     enable_plugins = true

-Replace Android keystore password and Android keystore keypath with the data for your Android keystore (or you can generate a new key)
+You can replace Android keystore password and Android keystore keypath with the data for your Android keystore (or you can generate a new key)

+### Prepare the first build

 To prepare initial setup run: